kirkshoop/async_scope/asyncscope.md

 1. `async_scope::spawn` is used to eagerly start a sender while keeping the execution in the lifetime of the `async_scope` object.
 2. *Effects*:
    - An `@_operation-state_@` object `op` will be created by connecting the given sender to a receiver `recv` of type `@_spawn-receiver_@`.
-   - If an exception occurs will be trying to create `op` in its proper storage space, the exception will be passed to the caller.
+   - If an exception occurs while trying to create `op` in its proper storage space, the exception will be passed to the caller.
    - If no exception is thrown while creating `op` and stop was not requested on our stop source, then:
      - `start(op)` is called (before `spawn()` returns).
      - The lifetime of `op` extends at least until `recv` is called with a completion notification.
    - `recv` supports the `get_stop_token()` query customization point object; this will return the stop token associated with `async_scope` object.
+   - The `async_scope` will not be *empty* until `recv` is notified about the completion of the given sender.
 3. *Note*: the receiver will help the `async_scope` object to keep track of how many operations are running at a given time.

 ## `async_scope::spawn_future`